Check out these virtual arts activities while you’re at home!

 ArtsWestchester provides weekly social media activities, such as Art of the Week assignments every Monday, a look back at the staff’s favorite exhibited works every Thursday, virtual ArtsMobile activities for kids, Teen Tuesday and Thursday programs and more. facebook.com/artswestchester and instagram.com/artswestchester

-Clay Art Center is reopening for in-person weekly hand-building and wheel classes for adults and youth beginning on September 8.
+Clay Art Center resumed in-person weekly hand-building and wheel classes for adults and youth.
 The Center also offers virtual classes, artist lectures and demonstrations, as well as its current exhibitions Concepts in Clay: Artists of Color on view through December 31, 2020.
 They offer curbside pick up for supplies too!
 Please visit the Clay Art Center website for current offerings.

 Harrison Public Library is offering suggestions on its website for what to read, watch, listen to and learn, as well as virtual workshops for teens and adults via Zoom, a virtual art exhibit by Dorothy Cancellieri, yoga classes for adults and more.
 For a complete list of programs, virtual classes and workshops, visit harrisonpl.org